Find Affordable College Courses

 Nashville, TN

-Nashville Film Institute came in at #11 in this year’s edition of the Best Film, Video & Photographic Arts Schools ranking.
-Located in the city of Nashville, Nashville Film Institute is a private for-profit school with a small student population.
+Nashville Film Institute did quite well in this year’s ranking of the best schools for film, video and photographic arts students.
+It came in at #11 on the list.
+Located in the city of Nashville, Nashville Film Institute is a private for-profit school with a fairly small student population.

 The average amount in student loans that film majors at Nashville Film Institute take out is $9,500.